Vehicle crashes into White House gate

-WASHINGTON - A vehicle crashed into an exterior gate of the White House complex in Washington shortly before 6pm ET (0000 GMT) on Jan 8 (8am, Jan 9, Singapore time), the US Secret Service said.
+WASHINGTON - A vehicle crashed into an exterior gate of the White House complex in Washington shortly before 6 p.m.
+ET (0000 GMT) on Monday, the U.S. Secret Service said.

 The White House did not immediately respond to a request for comment on the incident.

-A Delaware man was charged in December 2023 with drunk driving after he accidentally crashed his vehicle into US President Joe Biden’s motorcade.
+A Delaware man was charged last month with drunk driving after he accidentally crashed his vehicle into U.S. President Joe Biden's motorcade.